johnlspouge/Asymptotic-and-Regime-Regression-Program-ARRP/README.md

   * Default: If the option is omitted, ARRP defaults to linear regression y = β<sub>0</sub>+β<sub>1</sub>x.
 * `-flat`: ARRP performs constant regression y = β<sub>0</sub>.
 * `[ -regression <Type> ]`, an option for switching to robust or weighted least-square regression
-Default `-regression asymptotic`: If the option is omitted, ARRP defaults to asymptotic regression.
+Default `-regression asymptotic`: If the option is omitted, ARRP defaults to asymptotic (regime) regression.
-ARRP then uses the following additional parameters for its asymptotic regression:
+ARRP then uses the following additional parameters for its regime regression:
-  * `[ -c <Parameter 'c'> ]`, the parameter 'c' of asymptotic regression
+  * `[ -c <Parameter 'c'> ]`, the parameter 'c' of regime regression
     * Default '-c 2.0', as recommended in [1]
     * The parameter 'c' must be strictly positive.
   * `[ -include <parameter> ]`
-    * Default `-include neither`: If the option is omitted, the asymptotic regression permits removal of data points on both the left and right sides, not forcing the inclusion of points on either boundary.
+    * Default `-include neither`: If the option is omitted, the regime regression permits removal of data points on both the left and right sides, not forcing the inclusion of points on either boundary.
-    * `-include left`: the asymptotic regression must include points on the left starting from the leftmost point, but permits removal of data points from the right side.
+    * `-include left`: the regime regression must include points on the left starting from the leftmost point, but permits removal of data points from the right side.
-    * `-include right`: the asymptotic regression includes points on the right starting from the rightmost point, but permits removal of data points from the left side.
+    * `-include right`: the regime regression includes points on the right starting from the rightmost point, but permits removal of data points from the left side.
 * `-regression robust: ARRP performs robust regression.
 ARRP then uses the following additional parameters for its robust regression.
   * `[ -a <Parameter 'a'> ]`, the parameter 'a' of robust regression